 Winterlude is held for the first three weeks in February culminating on the Family Day long weekend.
 It's actually not too late to still make it there this year, hurry up!

-Families with young kids love going to Jacques Cartier Park that transforms into a huge playground made entirely with snow and ice.
+Families with young kids love going to Jacques Cartier Park which transforms into a huge playground made entirely with snow and ice.
 You will enjoy slides, zip-lining, ski and snowboard lessons, and much more.
 Wear proper clothing as lines to get free rides can be long.

 But my favourite part of the festival is ice sculptures.
 This year you can see them at Byward Market.
 They are really nice and neat.